gizak/vscode-shortcuts/README.md

 Go to preference > workspace settings to change these settings.
 The changes will be automatically loaded up after VSCode restart.

+Commands are listed at [vscode doc site](https://code.visualstudio.com/docs/getstarted/keybindings#_default-keyboard-shortcuts).
 To find all icons list please check the link [octicons.github.com](https://octicons.github.com)

 ## Known Issues